Manual vs. automatic

 If you’re considering installing a gate for your driveway, you first determination should be whether to install a manual gate, one operated by hand, or an automatic gate that uses a motor to open and close the gate.
 For most homeowners, this question can easily be answered by evaluating the project budget.

 Custom driveway gates like this one can be constructed to meet a homeowner's every need.
-(Photo courtesy of Joseph Ribera)
+(Photo courtesy of Angie's List member Joseph R.)

 A new driveway gate and opener can easily start at $2,000 and more (not including installation), whereas a manual operated gate can easily cost much less.